 2 hours-Prereq.: Grade of "C" or higher in NRSG 3192 and 3118; Coreq.: 3218.
 This course is a continuation of NRSG 3192.
-Students will apply terms, concepts, and physiological principles underlying the use of pharmacological agents which promote safety and quality care.
+Students ■ Denotes a Liberal Arts course. will apply terms, concepts, and physiological principles underlying the use of pharmacological agents which promote safety and quality care.
 Classes of commonly used pharmacological agents including modes of action, usual dosages, contraindications, adverse effects and nursing management of clients receiving medication will be discussed.